 Lyft, Bird, and Lime all offer a nearly identical service.
-The cost is the same, the scooters are the same, and the apps all function in essentially the same way.
+The cost is the same, the scooters are similar, and the apps all function in essentially the same way.
 So why might you use one service over the other?
 For most users, the choice will come down to availability.
 The winner will be the scooter that is closest.

 One advantage Lyft has over the other scooter services is that millions of people already use Lyft, so existing Lyft users won’t have to download an extra app to get started.
 When I used a Lyft scooter, I didn’t have to create a new account and enter payment info.
 All I did was tap a few buttons and I was on my way.
 If Lyft expands the scooter service to more areas of my city, I’ll have less reason to use Bird or Lime because I’m mostly in the habit of using the Lyft app.

 Lyft scooter that some users might like is that they use employees to charge the scooters rather than independent contractors.
 On-demand services catch a lot of criticism for inappropriately classifying workers independent contractors, so by using actual employees, Lyft might avoid some criticism it has received in the past.
 Some people might be comforted to know that lyft scooter chargers receive all the protections and benefits that a full-fledged employee is entitled to.